 The original design for the buttresses extended the shear key about 35 metres below thebottom of the river channel and through what was, at the time, the deepest-known continuous bedding plane.

-During construction of the powerhouse and spillway buttresses, sensitive instruments monitored the bedrock foundation below and behind the buttresses for movements.
+During construction of the powerhouse, spillways and buttresses, sensitive instruments monitored the bedrock foundation below and behind the buttresses for movements.
 This is best practice when building large dams.

-Through this work, BC Hydro identified small movements (millimetres) along a thin bedding plane located below the bottom of the concrete buttresses' shear key.
+Through this work, we identified small movements (millimetres) along a thin bedding plane located below the bottom of the concrete buttresses' shear key.

 One of the project’s design objectives is to avoid movements of the buttresses, as the concrete structures built on top of them (and the generating equipment that will eventually be installed in the powerhouse) cannot accommodate even small movements without damage.

-This discovery raised concerns that further movements could occur when the reservoir is filled, or if excessive water from the reservoir seeps into the bedrock foundation and builds up behind the buttresses.
+This discovery raised concerns that there could be further movements when the reservoir is filled, or if excessive water from the reservoir seeps into the bedrock foundation and builds up behind the buttresses.

 We have identified a two-part solution to improve the stability of the right bank structures: extend the foundation deeper into the rock, and reduce water pressure that can build up in the bedrock foundation.